nhsuk/sexual-health-service-data-combiner/README.md

 ## The data sources

 The data sources are listed in [config.js](./config/config.js).
-Each data source has two properties, the `filename` and the `url` where a JSON file can be downloaded from.
+Each data source has two properties, the `filename` and the `url` (to an accessible JSON file containing the data).
 The file must be a JSON array of objects.
-Each file will be concatenated (along with some additional processing to ensure integrity) to produce a merged data set (`sexual-health-service-data-merged.json`) which will be uploaded into the Azure Storage account specified in `AZURE_STORAGE_CONNECTION_STRING`.
-The files will be uploaded into a container as specified in `AZURE_BLOB_CONTAINER_NAME` or `etl-ouput` as the default.
-If the storage account is `primarycare` and the defaults were used the merged data set will be available to download from [https://primarycare.blob.core.windows.net/etl-output/sexual-health-service-data-merged.json](https://primarycare.blob.core.windows.net/etl-output/sexual-health-service-data-merged.json).
+Each file will be concatenated (along with some additional processing to ensure integrity) to produce a merged data set (`sexual-health-service-data-merged.json`).
+This will be uploaded into the Azure Storage account specified in `AZURE_STORAGE_CONNECTION_STRING`.
+The files will be uploaded into a container as specified in `AZURE_BLOB_CONTAINER_NAME` or `etl-ouput`, if using the default.
+For example, if the storage account is `primarycare` and the defaults are used, the merged data set will be available to download from [https://primarycare.blob.core.windows.net/etl-output/sexual-health-service-data-merged.json](https://primarycare.blob.core.windows.net/etl-output/sexual-health-service-data-merged.json).

 ## Running the application and scheduling